mui/material-ui/docs/data/material/guides/themeable-component/themeable-component.md

-# Themable Component
+# Themeable Component

-<p class="description">Create your own themable component with Material UI theming feature.</p>
+<p class="description">Create your own themeable component with Material UI theming feature.</p>

 ## Introduction

 Material UI provides a powerful theming feature that lets you to add your own component to the theme as if it's one of the built-in components.

-If you are building a component library on top of Material UI, you can follow the step-by-step guide below on how to create a custom component that is themable across multiple projects.
+If you are building a component library on top of Material UI, you can follow the step-by-step guide below on how to create a custom component that is themeable across multiple projects.

 Otherwise, you can skip the step-by-step guide and use the [template](#template) as a starting point for your component.